helix-robotics-ag/ros-helix/README.md

 The right controller needs to be active to command it (best to use the switch controller services on `/tendon_transmission_node/` to avoid activating them both at the same time).

 # Controlling the robot through Foxglove
 After launching the system on the Pi, go to `<IP_of_Pi>:8080` in a browser on your device.
 Choose 'Open Connection' and use `ws://<IP_of_Pi>:8765`.
-A 3D visualisation should be visible in the foxglove interface, and all available topics listed on the left.
-You can access all of the functionality discussed above using the following:
+A visualisation should be visible in the 3D panel of the interface, and you can access all of the functionality discussed above using the following:
-- All available topics are visible in the panel on the left
+- All available topics can be viewed under the Topics tab in the panel on the left
-- The unlabelled panel with a small +/- icon in its top left corner will display the messages received on the topic name entered in the bar at the top of the panel
+- The Raw Messages panel (with a small +/- file icon in the top left corner) will display the messages received on the topic name entered in the bar at the top of the panel
-- The panel labelled Publish will allow you to send messages to a topic, which can be chosen by clicking the cog icon in its top right corner (you may also need to set the correct message type here)
+- The Publish panel will allow you to send messages to a topic, which can be chosen by clicking the settings cog icon in its top right corner (you may also need to set the correct message schema here)
-- Adding a 'Service Request' panel will allow you to call the service chosen in the settings panel.
-The request content can be filled in the blank input field (note most of the services mentioned above are of the type `std_srvs/Trigger.srv` which do not take any request content)
+- The Service Call panel will allow you to call the service chosen in the settings.
+There is a Request input box to fill the content of the request, if needed
 See the Foxglove documentation for other functionality.

 # Controlling the robot through `roslibpy`
-TBC
+`roslibpy` can be used to access ROS topics, publish messages and make service calls through Python scripts.
+See [this full step by step demo notebook](https://github.com/helix-robotics-ag/main/blob/main/demos/roslibpy_demo.ipynb), which covers how to use all of these functions, and provides examples of basic Helix control.